eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   I had two michael attendees in the class.
 Ask for FirstName and LastName when registering
     -   Also add a "nickname"
 -   Display the time it took an attendee to complete the exercise
+-   Attendee randomizer
+    -   Move the data acquisition to the attendee layer?
+    -   Use a modal dialog